fredriko/nlp-data-readiness/docs/project-phases.md

 # Project structure and management

-To put the need for training, validation, and evaluation data into context, let's first have a look the structure of a typical NLP project.
+To put the need for training, validation, and evaluation data into context, let's have a look the structure of a typical NLP project.

 There are many variants of the way organizations work with applied research and analytics, most of them follow roughly